About Positive Impact

-A chance encounter with an extremely passionate group of researchers in the early 2000s sparked Angelina’s interest in the then emerging field of positive psychology.
-Over 15 years on and Angelina is now one of Australia’s most experienced practitioners in applying positive psychology at individual, team and organisational levels.
+A chance encounter with a passionate group of researchers in the early 2000s sparked Angelina’s interest in the then new branch of psychology, called positive psychology.
+Nearly twenty years later, Angelina is one of Australia’s most experienced practitioners in applying positive psychology, wellbeing science and strengths-based approaches at individual, team and organisational levels.

 Angelina facilitates and coaches wellbeing and leadership programs, specialising in strengthening the confidence and resilience of senior professional women.
 She has worked with hundreds of individuals and teams, in banking, energy, accounting, the law, education, local and State government departments, to help them become stronger and more courageous versions of themselves, for themselves and those they serve.

 Angelina is also a lecturer in the Business and Economics faculty at Monash University, teaching a positive psychology-based leadership development unit, which in 2020 had over 700 students across numerous classes.
 She has also recently completed a Masters in Applied Positive Psychology at Melbourne University, her Capstone thesis was on Thriving Women, Thriving Workplaces.

 Angelina’s is committed to using her strengths and talents towards making a positive difference for the individuals and groups she works with.
 This means:

 - using sustainable approaches, (that is, not going for the quick and easy fix).

 - using scientific evidence to inform the tools she uses with her clients and